ChenchuLakshmiputha/Age-Finder/README.md

 AGE FINDER 🌟

 An interactive and visually stunning Age Finder built with HTML, CSS, and JavaScript.
-Designed with glassmorphism, cement-hover glow, and confetti animation, perfect for showcasing front-end skills.
+Designed with glassmorphism, cement-hover glow, and confetti animation.

 🎨 FEATURES :